Towards Markov-State Holography: Example

-We first look at the histogram of $\mp(c|bS^b_1)$ with only two bars in Fig.~\ref{fig1}(c), which corresponds to one row in the kymograph for $\mp(c|bS^b_k)$.
-The number of bars in the histogram of $\mp(i|jS^j_1)$ is constrained by the number of states directly connected to $j$, i.e.~the number of possible histories $S_1$.
+We now increase the length of the history to $2$ steps as shown in Figure~\ref{fig1}(d).
+The bar due to $\mp(b|cdc)$ remains the same as in Figure~\ref{fig1}(c), because $d$ is an observable Markov state, i.e. $\mp(b|cdc) = \mp(b|cd)$.
+In contrast, the bar arising from $\mp(b|cb)$ in Figure~\ref{fig1}(c) splits into two in Figure~\ref{fig1}(d) because $b$ is not a Markov state.
 As the history sequence $S^j_k$ becomes longer, the histograms include more information about the history, and more bars at different positions appear.
 When the history length $k$ becomes sufficiently large, the histogram converges to a stationary distribution.
-The dynamics of the observed sequence in Fig.~(\ref{fig1}) and (\ref{fig2}) can be considered a \emph{locally} $5$-th order Markov process in the weak sense of convergence with cutoff $\Vert\mathbf{h}_{k} - \mathbf{h}_{\infty}\Vert < 10^{-4}$ for any $k\geqslant 5$.
+The dynamics of the observed sequence can be considered, \emph{locally} at state $c$, an $8$-th order Markov process in the weak sense of convergence with a cutoff $\Vert\mathbf{h}_{k} - \mathbf{h}_{\infty}\Vert < 10^{-2}$ for any $k\geqslant 8$.